konradish/react-springboot-docker/README.md

 # react-springboot-docker
-Minimal development environment using docker-compose to tie a  Spring Boot backend and React frontend.
-Supports hot reloading of the backend using the web-dev plugin.
+Start coding fast with this minimal development environment.
+Docker Compose ties a Spring Boot backend to a React frontend.
+Because the source files are mounted as a volume in the Docker container, Hot Reload works for the frontend and backend.

+## To start the stack
+1. docker-compose up --build
+or (to run in background)
+1. docker-compose up --build -d

-## To create this project from scratch, using Docker
+## To create this project from scratch, using just Docker
 ## Using PowerShell or Bash
 1. Create project folder
 2. Cd into the project folder